opendocsg/slw-judgments-backfill/2011_SGCA_59/report.md

 _Companies_

-[LawNet Editorial Note: The decision from which this appeal arose is reported at [2011] 1 SLR 568.]
+[LawNet Editorial Note: The decision from which this appeal arose is reported at <span class="citation">[2011] 1 SLR 568</span>.]

 4 November 2011

 **Andrew Phang Boon Leong JA (delivering the grounds of decision of the court):**

-1       This is an appeal against the decision of the trial judge (“the Judge”) in _Tang Kin Fei and others v Chang Benety and others_ [2011] 1 SLR 568 (“the Judgment”), where the Judge validated certain resolutions passed at several inquorate directors’ meetings of a company, PPL Shipyard Pte Ltd (“the Company”), under s 392 of the Companies Act (Cap 50, 2006 Rev Ed).
+1       This is an appeal against the decision of the trial judge (“the Judge”) in _Tang Kin Fei and others v Chang Benety and others_ <span class="citation">[2011] 1 SLR 568</span> (“the Judgment”), where the Judge validated certain resolutions passed at several inquorate directors’ meetings of a company, PPL Shipyard Pte Ltd (“the Company”), under s 392 of the Companies Act (Cap 50, 2006 Rev Ed).
 We allowed the appeal and now give the detailed grounds for our decision.

 **Facts**